 A show dedicated to apples, a food with a truly fascinating history, as seen through the eyes of Katy and her Grandad.

-Whenever Katy eats an apple, or even sees an apple, she’s instantly reminded of her Grandad, an extraordinary man who grew 24 varieties of apple from an old piece of wasteland (the 24th tree being extra special).
-In remembering her childhood and apple loving Grandad, Katy realises what she needs to do in order to continue the orchard’s legacy.
+Whenever Katy eats an apple, she’s instantly reminded of her Grandad, an extraordinary man who grew 24 varieties of apple from an old piece of wasteland (the 24th tree being extra special).
+In remembering her childhood and apple loving Grandad, Katy realises what she needs to do to continue the orchard’s legacy.

-The Forgotten Orchard is a heart-warming story of kinship, local food and legacy and re-welcomes to our plate the charismatic Scottish apples of our heritage; Tam Montgomery, Scotch Dumpling, The Bloody Ploughman (and all its gore) and the local Glaswegian apple Clydeside, bringing with it a local food message that is pertinent to current times.
+The Forgotten Orchard is a heart-warming story of kinship, local food and legacy that re-welcomes to our plate the characterful Scottish apples of our heritage; Tam Montgomery, Scotch Dumpling, The Bloody Ploughman (and all its gore) and the local Glaswegian apple Clydeside.

 “Informative but entertaining…it succeeds by putting its story and characters first…a superb piece of storytelling.”